Macy’s will use VR to sell furniture in 50 stores by summer

 “By putting the VR experience in our stores as a sales aid,” said Gennette, “we can offer a full range of furniture in a dramatically smaller space.”
 He said that it actually needs “about half the space” Macy’s previously used for furniture.
 In addition to the thrill customers may get from using the new technology, VR will enable Macy’s to offer furniture departments in locations that didn’t have them before.

 Macy’s is also revamping its web and mobile sites, adding more pick-up and delivery options and introducing a mobile payment option to its app — all leveraging online technologies to improve the brick-and-mortar experience.
-Checkout lines are “the No. 1 pain point for our customers,” Gennette noted, and the mobile app will eliminate them as customers will be able to self-scan items, buy them with app-stored credit cards, then go to a dedicated desk to have security tags removed by a sales associate.
+Checkout lines are “the No. 1 pain point for our customers,” Gennette noted, and the mobile app will help eliminate them.
+Instead, customers will be able to self-scan items and buy them with app-stored credit cards, then go to a dedicated desk to have security tags removed by a sales associate.